Kwiebs/Forpetswithlove/exampleSite/content/english/blog/new_posts_2026_04_13/5-bearded-dragon-lighting-setup-uvb-schedule.md

 - **Lights on:** 7:00 AM - 8:00 PM (12-13 hours)
 - **Lights off:** 8:00 PM - 7:00 AM (11-12 hours)

 Adjust these times based on your schedule, but maintain the 12-14 hour light period.
-Consistency is key—try to turn lights on and off at the same times each day.
+Consistency is keytry to turn lights on and off at the same times each day.

 ### Using Timers
 Plug your lights into timers to automate the cycle.
 This ensures consistency even when you're not home and prevents accidentally leaving lights on too long or forgetting to turn them on.